migariane/TutorialCausalInferenceEstimators/README.md

-# Introduction to the mosts common estimators and computation in causal inference for epidemiologists: A tutorial
+# Introduction to Causal Inference Estimators and Computation for epidemiologists: A tutorial
-## Matthew Smith; Miguel Angel Luque-Fernandez
 ## ICON-LSHTM
+### Matthew Smith & Miguel Angel Luque-Fernandez